Director & Co-Founder

 ATS® General Skills (November 2019)

-She continues to grow as a dancer by taking DC’s tribal and prop classes, as well as American Tribal Style® and Tribal Fusion classes.
-She is excited for what lies ahead on her tribal journey as a member of Divine Chaos Tribal Fusion.
-Kristina is the resident instructor for all DC Tribal local classes.
+She continues to grow as a dancer by taking DC’s transnational fusion and prop classes, as well as American Tribal Style® and Fusion classes.
+She is excited for what lies ahead on her tribal journey as a member of Divine Chaos Fusion.
+Kristina is the resident instructor for all DC Fusion local classes.

 Alicia loves prop work and is especially fond of palm flames, sword, fire tray, skirt, skirt and fan, fire fans and veil.
 A lover of dance movement since she was a small child, Alicia says that she is happiest when in motion.